KaranChandekar/react-course-v2/README.md

 # React Course

-The content is a part of my React Course.
+The content is a part of the React Course.